Siratish/Live-Commerce-Copilot/README.md

-# TrueID Live Commerce Copilot
+# Live Commerce Copilot

-Captioning slice for a Colab-safe AI live commerce copilot concept tailored for True Digital Group and True Corp.
+Colab-safe AI live-commerce copilot demo for turning live-stream speech into captions and synchronized commerce actions.

-This first implementation focuses only on timestamped captions.
-It intentionally does not include product grounding, viewer Q&A, recommendations, or chat analytics yet.
+This implementation focuses on timestamped captions, transcript-driven product and promotion actions, bundle recommendations, and flash-sale countdowns.
+It intentionally does not include product visual grounding, viewer Q&A, or chat analytics yet.

 ## What Runs Today